LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 # digitalWrite

-In this example, we will blink the LED which is connected with digital pin (D0 - D13)
+In this example, we will blink the LED which is connected to a digital pin (D0 - D13)

-**API Required :**
+**API Required:**

 1. public Arduino();
 2. public void pinMode(int pin, byte mode);